K4zuki/Ascidia/README.md

 The output format.
 Options are as follows:

 * `svg` - Scalable Vector Graphics format.
 An XML document describing the diagram as a set of shape-drawing instructions.
-* `png` - PNG format.
-A losslessly-compressed raster image format.
+* ~~`png` - PNG format.
+A losslessly-compressed raster image format.~~
+    * PNG output does not work with python3.

 Defaults to `png`.

 `-q, --quiet`

 If specified, causes informational output to be suppressed.
 Note that such output is omitted anyway when writing the diagram to standard output.